thegreenwebfoundation/carbon-txt-validator/docs/deployment.md

 # Deployment

-The carbon.txt validator works as a command line tool, but also offers largely the same features over an RESTful HTTP API, using [Django Ninja](https://django-ninja.dev/).
+The carbon.txt validator works as a command line tool, but also offers largely the same features over an REST-ful HTTP API, using [Django Ninja](https://django-ninja.dev/).
 Read on to learn about deploying the validator as a service.

 ## Deploying the validator

-For convenience, carbon.txt validator has a convenience `serve` command, that spins up the default bundled Django server.
+For convenience, the carbon.txt validator has a `serve` command that spins up the default bundled Django server.
 This is fine for development, but for production, we also bundle in Granian, a more performant server.